 - The application must be submitted on the prescribed Form- I

 We are suggesting you register your existing Partnership Firm immediately for avoiding unexpected circumstances.
 Also if you start a new partnership firm you must be Registration at RJSC in Bangladesh.
-To know more about RJSC.
+Please check the details about more RJSC.

 Benefits of Partnership Business: